CosmosDB/labs/java/labs/05-build_java_app.md

 ## Build A Simple Java Console App

-_After using the Azure Portal's **Data Explorer** to query an Azure Cosmos DB container.
+_Previously we used the Azure Portal's **Data Explorer** to query an Azure Cosmos DB container.
 You are now going to use the Java SDK to issue similar queries._

 > If this is your first lab and you have not already completed the setup for the lab content see the instructions for [Account Setup](00-account_setup.md) before starting this lab.